kimei-nishimura/moaner/README.md

 release 2.1.2
 	new EU server URL.
-Thanks to Kimei who made this update
+Thanks to Kimei who made this update With 2.1.2, maintenance is being taken over by Kimei.
+Thanks to Myrhanda for allowing the project to continue.

 release 2.1.1 for FireFox
 	Thanks a lot to MissPrussia and Shyness who made this version.